2024-2025 Themed First Year Seminar & Learning Community Options

 This class is geared for students with ADHD, sensory processing issues, anxiety, depression, learning differences, or former gifted/talented students.
 Really anyone with an interesting brain.

-Neurodivergent, ADHD, Study skillsTFYSAvailable
+Neurodivergent, ADHD, Study skillsTFYSCLOSED

 STEP Into Nursing Learning CommunityThe Nursing Learning community is made up of freshmen in Pre-Nursing.
 All incoming freshmen in thee School of Nursing are eligible to participate.These students will take several classes together and have the opportunity to participate in different activities coordinated by the college and First Year Experience Office.
 Through the experiences the community will get to know other freshmen in Nursing and make connections with faculty who will assist them in their path towards graduation.Nursing, Medical, HealthcareLCCHEM 1030 Fundamentals of Chemistry I